ankitAMD/Self-Attention-GAN-master_pytorch/README.md

 person which have not GPU .

-3.In This code i removed cuda because a new coder or non-coder or low middle class
+3. In This code i removed cuda because a new coder or non-coder or low middle class

 people have not basically have'nt afford GPU so they